kyverno/website/content/en/blog/general/introducing-kyverno-envoy-plugin/index.md

 - The Deployment includes an example Go application that provides information of books in the library books collection and exposes APIs to `get`, `create` and `delete` books collection.
 Check this out for more information about the [Go test application](https://github.com/Sanskarzz/kyverno-envoy-demos/tree/main/test-application) .

-- The Deployment also includes a kyverno-envoy-plugin sidecar container in addition to the Envoy sidecar container.
-When Envoy recevies API request destined for the Go test applicaiton, it will check with kyverno-envoy-plugin to decide if the request should be allowed and the kyverno-envoy-plugin sidecar container is configured to query Kyverno-json engine for policy decisions on incoming requests.
+- The Deployment also includes a Kyverno-Envoy-Plugin sidecar container in addition to the Envoy sidecar container.
+When Envoy recevies API request destined for the Go test applicaiton, it will check with Kyverno-Envoy-Plugin to decide if the request should be allowed and the Kyverno-Envoy-Plugin sidecar container is configured to query Kyverno-JSON engine for policy decisions on incoming requests.

-- A ConfigMap `policy-config` is used to pass the policy to kyverno-envoy-plugin sidecar in the namespace `default` where the application is deployed .
+- A ConfigMap `policy-config` is used to pass the policy to Kyverno-Envoy-Plugin sidecar in the namespace `default` where the application is deployed .

-- A ConfigMap `envoy-config` is used to pass an Envoy configuration with an External Authorization Filter to direct authorization checks to the kyverno-envoy-plugin sidecar.
+- A ConfigMap `envoy-config` is used to pass an Envoy configuration with an External Authorization Filter to direct authorization checks to the Kyverno-Envoy-Plugin sidecar.

 - The Deployment also includes an init container that install iptables rules to redirect all container traffic to the Envoy proxy sidecar container , more about init container can be found [here](https://github.com/kyverno/kyverno-envoy-plugin/tree/main/demo/standalone-envoy/envoy_iptables)